cedadev/ceda-unittest-prometheus-wrapper/README.md

-# ceda-unittest-nagios-wrapper
+# ceda-unittest-prometheus-wrapper
-Convenience utility for creating a Nagios/Icinga script wrapper for unittest.TestCase tests
+Convenience utility for creating a Prometheus target wrapper for unittest.TestCase tests